 Qualifying CE includes the product knowledge that planners may use to advise on and sell products or comment on products held by their clients.
 CE in this category may be focused on any financial planning product, including investment, insurance or debt.
 Ideally, CE should present a balanced view of the product that includes features and benefits as well as client suitability, risks and costs.
 The content of CE should help you make product recommendations based on the fit of the product with your client’s situation rather than on the product’s returns.

-Qualifying CE includes volunteering with community organizations, industry associations, and charitable groups in a way that helps Canadians understand the importance of financial planning and/or enhances their financial well-being.
+Qualifying CE includes volunteering with: FP Canada, community organizations, industry associations, and charitable groups, in a way that helps Canadians understand the importance of financial planning and/or enhances their financial well-being.
 CE in this category may include involvement in pro bono teaching or development of education programs, community involvement, development of published financial planning research, or involvement in financial planning-related committees, task forces, or focus groups.

-For more information about Continuing Education requirements, visit our Meeting Your CE Requirement page or our FAQ: Continuing Education.
-If you have further questions, contact FP Canada Stakeholder Support at firstname.lastname@example.org, 416-593-8587 or 1-800-305-9886.
+For more information about continuing education requirements, visit our Meeting Your CE Requirements page or FAQ: Continuing Education.
+If you have further questions, contact FP Canada Certificant and Student Services at email@example.com, 416-593-8587 or 1-800-305-9886.
 Our office is open from Monday to Friday, 9:00 a.m. to 5:00 p.m.
 ET.